TomHarrop/ird-5acc-paper/ms/end_matter.md

 ### Funding

 This research was funded by Agropolis Foundation through the *Investissements d’avenir* programme (ANR-10-LABX-0001-01), Fondazione Cariplo (EVOREPRICE 1201-004) and the CGIAR Research Program on Rice.
-We also received support from the ARTS program and the Excellence Scholarship Programme of the Embassy of France in Vietnam.
+We also received support from the Excellence Scholarship Programme of the Embassy of France in Vietnam.

-> No need to mention institutional funding - it's in the address.
-Might need the full name for ARTS programme.

 ### Authors’ contributions